aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/text-and-styling/setting-code-text-foreground-color/_index.md

 - Java Development Kit (JDK): Aspose.BarCode for Java requires a compatible JDK installed on your system.
 You can download the latest JDK from [here](https://www.oracle.com/java/technologies/javase-downloads.html).

-- Aspose.BarCode for Java Library: Obtain the Aspose.BarCode for Java library by visiting the [official download page](https://releases.aspose.com/barcode/java/).
+- Aspose.BarCode for Java Library: Obtain the Aspose.BarCode for Java library by visiting the [download page](https://releases.aspose.com/barcode/java/).
 Follow the installation instructions to integrate it into your Java project.

 - Integrated Development Environment (IDE): Choose a Java IDE of your preference, such as Eclipse, IntelliJ, or NetBeans.